bartek-blog/bartek-blog.github.io/jupyter/2019-02-19-Classification.md

-Later when we will discuss _recall_ and _precision_ we will discuss a bit when we choose 50% as a __threshold__ for decision what class we choose.
+Later when we discuss _recall_ and _precision_, we will discuss when we choose 50% as a __threshold__ for the decision and when not.

 ## Evaluation 2: Confusion matrix

-Imagine that in our dataset there is only 5% of observation with malignant cancer.
+Imagine that in our dataset there is only 5% of observation with malignant tumor.
 Then one can get 95% accuracy just by labeling all observations as benign.
 Is it a good model?
 Not at all.

 One can address this problem using __confusion matrix__.
 Confusion matrix matrix shows us complete picture how many images were correctly and incorrectly classified.
 As columns we put what is actual class of the observation and on rows what we have predicted.
 The easiest way of understanding it is to look at our example.